 Journal Publishing Partnerships

-Columbia University Libraries support the creation and dissemination of quality, open-access research and scholarship in the form of journals, conference proceedings, and dynamic digital projects.
-We seek journal partnerships and projects that play at the boundaries of currently canonized fields, open new fields of inquiry, explore innovative methods, or invite new and traditionally underrepresented voices to be part of the scholarly conversation.
+Columbia University Libraries supports the creation and distribution of quality, open-access research and scholarship.
+Our journal partners play at the boundaries of currently canonized fields, open new fields of inquiry, explore innovative methods, and invite new and traditionally underrepresented voices to be part of the scholarly conversation.
+Our program is built on partnerships between journal editors - many of whom are undergraduate and graduate students - and the Libraries’ Digital Scholarship Division.
+Partners are offered resources, individual consultation, and workshop opportunities to learn how to operate publishing software and to conduct open, ethical, and efficient publishing workflows.

 Sample Partner Publications